VEERARAGAVAN7/VSD_SoC_TapeOut_Week2/README.md

 </div>

-## 📅 Week 2 — Pre-Synthesis, Synthesis, and Post-Synthesis
+## 📅 Week 2 — Pre-Synthesis of VSDBabySoC

 This week was dedicated to taking the **Pre-Synthesis Simulation of BabySoC** using iverilog, validating functional correctness, and preparing the design for synthesis and GLS.
 The work primarily involved our SoC modules: